Sirius-Yang/IMDs_WES/Annotation/README.txt

 First, loss-of-function variants were identified using the LOFTEE plugin in VEP, with Highly Confident (HC) sites classified as pLOF.
 An example of result was displayed in loftee_chr14_example.txt

-Missense variants were scored using the REVEL plugin, with higher scores indicating greater potential harm.
+Missense variants were scored using the REVEL plugin, with higher scores indicating greater potential impact.
 These scores were then categorized into four groups: 0-25, 25-50, 50-75, and 75-100.
 A header of the result file, REVEL_chr15.txt, was provided (REVEL_chr15_example.txt)